cs5421-project/interactive-relational-algebra/README.md

 BIN_OP = * | - | ∪ | ∩ | ÷ | ⋈ | ⧑ | ⧒ | ⧓
 ```

+## UML and Package diagram
+Look under the resources folder at the root level.

 ## Note
 To checkout the backend api: